Pricing and Valuation under the Real-World Measure: The Martingale Hypothesis

 Proof: I start with the ``only if'' part.
-The proof of Theorem \ref{Th.: Existence and uniqueness of the GOP} reveals that there exists an $\textbf{E}$-predictable GOP based on $\textbf{F}$ with nominal value process $\big\{S^\star_t\big\}$.
-Since the market is efficient and thus sensitive, we obtain
+The proof of Theorem \ref{Th.: GOP} reveals that there exists an $\textbf{E}$-predictable GOP with respect to $\textbf{F}$ with nominal value process $\big\{S^\star_t\big\}$.
+Since the market is sensitive, we obtain